2001: A Space Odyssey (comics): Monthly series

-Shortly after the publication of the treasury edition, Kirby continued to explore the concepts of 2001 in a monthly comic book series of the same name, the first issue of which was cover dated December 1976.
-In this issue, Kirby followed the pattern established in the film.
-Once again the reader encounters a prehistoric man ("Beast-Killer") who gains new insight upon encountering a Monolith as did Moon-Watcher in the film.
-The scene then shifts, where a descendant of Beast-Killer is part of a space mission to explore yet another Monolith.
-When he finds it, this Monolith begins to transform the astronaut into a Star Child, called in the comic a "New Seed".
+The first issue was cover dated December 1976.
+Once again the reader encounters a prehistoric man ("Beast-Killer") who lives in what is going to become New Orleans.
+He gains new insight upon encountering a Monolith as did Moon-Watcher in the film, and learns how to create and use weapons.
+The scene then shifts, where Woodrow Decker, a descendant of Beast-Killer, and his companion Maston are in a mission to locate alien life.
+They crash in an asteroid between Mars and Jupiter, where they find ruins of an ancient civilization.
+Maston's life support is crashed by an alien and the ruins start to collapse.
+Decker runs for his life and encounters the Monolith.
+It then transforms him into a Star Child, called in the comic a "New Seed".